Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Full Space of Vacuum Solutions

 \section{Full Space of Vacuum Solutions}

 We come back to the more general setting of \cite{KellyEffectiveloopquantumgravity}, where no matter is included.
 Consequently, there is no natural time gauge fixing coming from the matter field.
 This makes the equations of motion more general as the lapse $N$ is not fixed.
-There is still the gauge $E^a = x^2$ applied and the quantisation scheme is exactly the one described in Sec.~\ref{sec:model}.
-The spacetime metric still has the form Eq.~\eqref{eq:metric}, relation to the lapse $N^x$ (see Eq.~\eqref{eq:Nx}) has an additional factor of $N$, i.e.
+There is still the gauge $E^a = x^2$ applied, and the quantisation scheme is exactly the one described in Sec.~\ref{sec:model}.
+The spacetime metric still has the form of Eq.~\eqref{eq:metric}, but the expression in Eq.~\eqref{eq:Nx} for the shift $N^x$ has an additional factor of $N$ i.e.,

-and spacetime dynamics is generated by $H = \int\dd x N\H^{eff}$, where $\H^{eff}$ is given by Eq.~\eqref{eq:Heff}, which now is not a true Hamiltonian, but rather a constraint $\H^{eff} \approx 0$.
-The equation of motion Eq.~\eqref{eq:EoM} are modified by a factor $N$ and thus read
+Spacetime dynamics is generated by $H = \int\dd x N\H^{eff}$, where $\H^{eff}$ is given by Eq.~\eqref{eq:Heff}, which now is not a true Hamiltonian, but rather a constraint $\H^{eff} \approx 0$.
+The equations of motion Eq.~\eqref{eq:EoM} are modified by a factor $N$ and thus read